visit-dav/visit/src/doc/python_scripting/functions.rst

   DefineArrayExpression(variableName, expression) -> integer

-variableName : string
+variableName : string or list of strings
-    The name of the variable to be created.
+    The name of the variable to be created or a list of names of variables to be created.

-expression : string
+expression : string or list of strings
-    The expression definition as a string.
+    The expression definition or a list of expression definitions.

 return type : CLI_return_t
     The DefineArrayExpression function returns 1 on success and 0 on failure.